kenjennings/Atari-Pet-Frogger/README_Porting.md

  - Two (or four on the Atari 400/800) game controller ports provide inputs separate from the keyboard.
 (Digital joysticks, potentiometers, and light pen input.)

- - Option, Select, Start buttons read separately from the keyboard and joysticks.
+ - Option, Select, Start buttons read separately from the keyboard and game controllers.

 Whew!
 That's a lot, and it still leaves out considerable detail.
 People have written entire books about this.

 **Atari Programming Environments**